 This post is part of a series detailing the benefits of digital transformation in maintenance and how facilities can improve asset management by using maintenance software.
-Check out the other articles in this series:

 Table of contents

 According to studies of the manufacturing industry, manufacturers deal with an average of 800 hours of downtime annually and lose at least 5% productivity because of it.
 The typical cost of downtime for industrial manufacturers is between $30,000 and $50,000 per hour.
 This means, conservatively, downtime can cost the average company between $10 and $25 million a year!
 In fact, the total annual cost of unscheduled maintenance across process industries in the US is $20 billion per year, according to a report from market research firm ARC Advisory Group.

 The immediate loss of productivity isn’t the only financial drawback of downtime.
 A manufacturer that fails to deliver on a promise to a customer because of unplanned maintenance risks losing trust and business.

 Manufacturers can avoid the nasty consequences of downtime by taking their maintenance operations digital.
 Shifting from pen and paper or spreadsheets to a digital platform makes it easier to track, record, analyze and plan maintenance activities.
 This can pave the way to a more balanced strategy that prioritizes preventive maintenance and establishes more efficient ways to tackle downtime.

 Common causes of downtime and how digitization can help fix them

 The following are five common obstacles maintenance teams face when reducing downtime and how digitization can help address the root causes to cut down on unplanned repairs.

 1. A lack of reliable data